 But if you are making the over the top move with your upper half, try a few of these drills, especially the ones you can do at home, to begin to learn the right angle of attack.
 Depending on where you’re at right now, it could be a slight change or it could be a huge shift so don’t be afraid to get a lesson or two as well.

-Lastly, if you continue to struggle with shallowing the club, make sure to check out our post on the Reverse K Setup.
+Lastly, if you continue to struggle with shallowing the club, make sure to check out our post on the Reverse K Setup and the role of the right arm in the golf swing.
 Paired together, it can help you learn how to flatten a steep golf swing and improve your consistency.
+If you’re looking for a training aid that helps with shallowing, check out our Tour Striker PlaneMate review.